Jacklu0831/UpSampler/README.md

 > If I train model A with a variety of objects and model B with only one category/type of images (dataset with narrower domain), say cats.
 Would B perform better than A on cat images or is SRGAN only about recognizing small textures and edges as detailed as possible?

+I asked this question on Quora and received no response :( and only later found out about [this paper](https://arxiv.org/abs/1903.09922), so I clarified my own question through experimentation.
+In the paper just mentioned, the researchers trained models on different categories of images (face, dining room, tower) to demonstrate that each model performs best on the category of images they were trained on with FID as the evaluation metric.
+However, my question was when model A gets trained on images with high variance (COCO) and model B gets trained with images in a narrower domain (CelebA), is there a performance difference between A and B evaluated on the images from the narrower domain.

-I asked this question on Quora and received no response :( and only later found out about [this paper](https://arxiv.org/abs/1903.09922), so I decided to clarify my own question through experimentation.
-I trained two models with the same configuration separately on the COCO dataset and the CelebA dataset for the same number of epochs, this was done to investigate how training SRGAN on a narrow domain of images (faces) improve its performance on the domain of images that it was trained on.
+Therefore, I trained two models with the same configuration separately on the COCO dataset and the CelebA dataset for the same number of epochs, this was done to investigate how training SRGAN on a narrow domain of images (faces) improve its performance on the domain of images that it was trained on.
+I also used FID to evaluate my models.

 [insert stuff about FID]
 [insert coco vs face]